Participating and getting your voice heard

 One of the best ways to develop your confidence in speaking in lectures is to increase the amount of time you spend speaking English conversationally.
 Try to speak English whenever possible, and actively seek out opportunities to talk to native speakers, for example when buying things in shops.

 University life also offers many extracurricular opportunities to explore some of your interests or develop new hobbies or skills.
-Taking such opportunities is part of making the most of your postgraduate degree.
+Taking such opportunities is part of making the most of your degree.

-EUSA runs the elections for various positions and committees, and it coordinates a network of student representatives.
+The Students’ Association runs the elections for various positions and committees, and it coordinates a network of student representatives.